soerenbe/soerenbe-syslog_ng/README.md

 * message flags that are not the fallback flags
 * message templates
-* message reformating

-Futher releases may add some features depending on the developers motivation/requirements or community feedback.
+Further releases may add some features depending on the developers motivation/requirements or community feedback.

 ## Development